-Lights of HOPE is an ACS CAN event that honors loved ones impacted by cancer with lighted bags that line the Lincoln Memorial in Washington, D.C., during ACS CAN's annual National Leadership Summit and Lobby Day.
+Lights of HOPE is an ACS CAN event that honors loved ones impacted by cancer with lighted bags that are displayed in communities from coast to coast.

 Mission Driven Campaigns Allows you to fundraise for the mission priority of your choice.
-The money you raise will go directly to the campaign selected, including: Research Funding and Tobacco Control.
+The money you raise will go directly to the campaign selected, 2022 Campaign: Research Funding